Brane Cosmology with the Chameleon Scalar Field in Bulk: The Evolution of the Universe

 \subsection{Early time}

-{ In early times, namely in inflation stage, the scalar field is dominant and also it is well known that the scalar potential energy of the inflation dominates over the kinetic energy.
-So that the equation (\ref{35}) reduces to
+{ In early times, namely in the inflation stage, the scalar field is dominant and also it is well-known that the scalar potential energy of the inflation dominates over the kinetic energy.
+So Eq. (\ref{35}) reduces to

-The effect of $[\exp{\{4\beta\phi_0/m_p^{3/2}\}}/a^{3(1+\omega)}]^2$ on evolution of universe is obvious in this area.
-This term is large and may explain inflation in very early step of universe evolution.
-At the end of inflation the evolution of the universe has a transition from a de Sitter stage, during which the evolution of the universe is dominated by the scalar field, to a subsequent radiation or matter dominated Friedmann-Robertson-Walker type cosmological model.
+The effect of $[\exp{\{4\beta\phi_0/m_p^{3/2}\}}/a^{3(1+\omega)}]^2$ on the evolution of the Universe is obvious in this area.
+This term is large and may explain inflation in very early step of the Universe evolution.
+At the end of inflation the evolution of the Universe has a transition from a de Sitter stage, during which the evolution of the Universe is dominated by the scalar field, to a subsequent radiation- or matter-dominated Friedmann-Robertson-Walker type cosmological model.
 One of the possible approaches to this problem is phenomenological \cite{17, 20, 21}.
 At this stage the first term of (\ref{35}) is dominated and then we have

-In radiation dominant with $\omega=1/3$, the power of exponential function vanishes and we obtain a deceleration phase of expansion for universe.
+In radiation dominant with $\omega=1/3$, the power of the exponential function vanishes and we obtain a deceleration phase of expansion for the Universe.
 However, in this stage we want to investigate the inflation and then reheating process of the evolution after inflation.}